robot-perception-group/smalify-x/README.md

  - cam_name_pose.json with camera pose
  - images/ folder with corresponding images

  In the json files, image names correspond to frame numbers in videos.
-For each keypoint, 3 numbers are provided: its 2D coordinates in the image and its presence.
-Presence takes values 0 or 1 and indicating whether the keypoint should be used for fitting.
-The keypoints should be provided in the following order:
+For each keypoint, 3 numbers are provided: the keypoint's 2D coordinates in the image plane and its presence.
+Presence takes values 0 or 1 and indicates whether the keypoint should be used for fitting.
+The list of keypoints and their order is provided in [this file](./smplifyx/landmark_names.txt).

- - left eye
- - right eye
- - chin
- - front left foot
- - front right foot
- - back left foot
- - back right foot
- - tail start
- - front left knee
- - back left knee
- - back right knee
- - left shoulder
- - right shoulder
- - front left ankle
- - front right ankle
- - back left ankle
- - back right ankle
- - neck
- - tail tip
- - left ear
- - right ear
- - left nostril
- - right nostril
- - mouth (left side)
- - mouth (right side)
- - left cheek
- - right cheek
- - mane
- - back
- - croup
-  An example is provided in the demo files.
+An data example is provided in the demo_data directory.
 Optionally, instead of the images/ folder a video can be provided, e.g. cam_name.mp4.
-If using this option, change the 'dataset' field to 'video_animal' in the configuration file.
+If using this option, please change the 'dataset' field to 'video_animal' in the configuration file.

 ### Optional Dependencies